ese-unibe-ch/ese2014-team1/Questions_to_the_customer.md

 ###As an ad placer I want to compile a list of the most promising candidates

 * Besides picking your favorite candidates yourself, should there be a possibility to let the system create a list?
 If yes, which would be the criteria to determine whether somebody is a promising candidate?
+* What does the ad placer do with that list?
+Just display it once or save it for later?
+Or is there any other additional functionality concerning that list?

 ###As a user I want to bookmark interesting ads